NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - Required?
    * - working_directory
-     - Specifies the directory that will be used by NPB to generate the execution by-products that include but are not limited to (depending on the execution arguments): execution log, kernel list, and the file list.
-       It is a good idea to use the working directory to store the configuration file(s), validation reports, archive plans, etc. More information of these files is provided later in TODO.
+     - Specifies the directory that will be used by NPB to generate the execution by-products that include but are not limited to: execution log, kernel list, and the file list.
+It is a good idea to use the working directory to store the configuration file(s), validation reports, archive plans, etc. More information of this directory is provided in section :ref:`source/32_step_2_npb_setup:Working Directory`.
      - Yes
    * - kernels_directory
-     - Specifies the directory that will be used by NPD to obtain the kernels to be archived from.
-This directory must follow the usual SPICE kernel sub-directory structure by kernel type.
+     - Specifies the directory that will be used by NPB to obtain the kernels to be archived from.
+This directory must follow the usual operational SPICE kernel sub-directory structure by kernel type.
      - Yes
    * - staging_directory
      - This directory will be used by NPB to store the files generated by its